 The transept was renovated in the sixteenth century by Giacomo della Porta.
 In the left transept is the Chapel of the Sacrament, where the tabernacle is placed.
 The four gilded columns were possibly taken from the Temple of Jupiter on the Capitoline Hill.
 At the other end of the transept is the sixteenth-century organ.

 The altar in the middle of the transept can only be used by the pope or his proxy.
-The altar, created in 1367 by Giovanni di Stefano incorporates parts of a wooden altar that is said to have been used by St. Peter when he celebrated the Eucharist in the house of the Roman senator Pudens.
+The altar, created in 1367 by Giovanni di Stefano, incorporates parts of a wooden altar that is said to have been used by St. Peter when he celebrated the Eucharist in the house of the Roman senator Pudens.
 The magnificent Gothic baldachin over the altar dates from 1369 and is decorated with frescoes created by Barna da Siena.
-Above the alter is the church’s most prized and most macabre asset: two silver reliquaries that contain the heads of the saints Peter and Paul.
+Above the altar is the church’s most prized and most macabre asset: two silver reliquaries that contain the heads of the saints Peter and Paul.

 In the confessio below the altar is the funeral monument to pope Martin V, created in the fifteenth century by Simone Ghini.
 There are six more papal tombs inside St. John Lateran.
 They contain the remains of Silvester II, Sergius IV, Alexander III, Innocent III, Clement XII and Leo XIII.
 After Leo XIII, popes were buried in the St. Peter’s Basilica.

 The apse is decorated with large mosaics.
-According to legend the bust of Jesus appeared on the apse the day the basilica was dedicated and people believed it had been painted by angels.
-It is thought that the bust dates back to the fifth, possibly fourth century and it might even be the oldest representation of Christ.
+According to legend, the bust of Jesus appeared on the apse the day the basilica was dedicated and people believed it had been painted by angels.
+It is thought that the bust dates back to the fifth, possibly fourth century, and it might even be the oldest representation of Christ.
 The rest of the mosaic was created in the thirteenth century by Jacopo Torriti and Jacopo da Camerino.
 The size of the figures on the mosaic represent their importance.
 The small figure kneeling next to Mary is pope Nicholas IV.
 The smallest figures, below the apostles, are the creators of the mosaic.

 The papal cathedra (Latin for chair) in the apse symbolizes the church as the seat of the bishop of Rome, and hence also as the cathedral of Rome.
 The word cathedral is derived from cathedra.

 The cloister of the cathedral, accessible from the left transept, is one of the most beautiful in Rome, a true oasis in the city.
 The cloister was built between 1222 and 1230 by father and son Vassalletto, who adorned it with a long mosaic frieze in Cosmatesque style.
-The unique spiral columns, some of which are also embellished with cosmatesque mosaics, are absolute masterworks.
+The unique spiral columns, some of which are also embellished with Cosmatesque mosaics, are absolute masterworks.

 In the ambulatory, which encloses a small garden with a ninth-century well, you can see some of the artwork that decorated the old basilica.
-There’s also a small museum with some liturgical items such as papal vestments.
+There’s also a small museum with some liturgical items, such as papal vestments.
 There is a small admission charge to enter the cloister.

 Also separate is the basilica’s baptistery, founded by Constantine I in 315 A.D.
 It was the first baptistery in Rome.
 Its current octagonal shape was created during the papacy of Pope Sixtus III and served as an example for many other baptisteries.